-To be reviewed:
+To be reviewed: March 2026

-March 2025

-ALLEGATIONS OF ABUSE MADE AGAINST A PERSON WHO WORKS WITH CHILDREN www.staffsscb.org.uk | Twitter: @StaffsSCB | Facebook: StaffsSCB
+ALLEGATIONS OF ABUSE MADE AGAINST A PERSON WHO WORKS WITH CHILDREN

 1. These procedures are intended to provide guidance relevant to a wide range of situations in which an allegation or concern arises about the conduct of a person who 'works' with children.
 Reference to children within this document is intended to include anyone who has not yet reached their 18th Birthday.